ONSdigital/sdg_data_updates/3-1-2/README.md

 3. Open sdg_data_updates.Rproj
 4. Change indicator folder name (`indicator <- "3-1-2"`)
 5. If config.R does not exist in the 3-1-2 folder, create it from the example_config.R file
 6. Check the configs are correct.
 If table format has changed you may need to change header_row and tabname.
-You will need to set the year to be current.
+Make sure the file is in xlsx format
 To run the example data and get example output, it should be example_config.R).
 7. Open update_indicator_main.R
 8. Click Source (by default this is in top right of the script window)